800,000+ customers

 If you take advantage of the transitional arrangement, in some cases you will not get back the overpaid tax.
 This applies if you sell the vintage car, take it to the scrap yard, export it abroad or if the car is stolen.

 Because you are not allowed on the road during the months of December, January and February when using the transitional regime, this does not mean that your license plate is suspended for this period.
 Without suspension, the license plate is simply listed as active in the RDW system.
 This makes it mandatory to have a valid MOT and minimum third-party insurance for the vintage car.
 If you suspend the oldtimer and make use of the transitional arrangement, you will not receive a tax refund.
 However, there is a possibility to temporarily stop the car insurance during the suspension.
-Then you do not have to pay any premiums during that period and there is no obligation to have the car checked.
+Then you do not have to pay any premiums during this period and there is no obligation to have the car checked.
 A suspension does incur a cost of €24.10.

 Car insurance companies may sometimes have different rules for cars that benefit from the transitional regime.
 In doing so, suspension is not always possible.
 This is often the case with vintage car insurance, but this may also be the case with regular car insurance.
 The reason for this is the often low premium anyway.
 So check carefully whether it may be useful to suspend the license plate.
 If the insurance cannot be suspended, suspending your license plate makes little financial sense.